-…quaint little villages here and there, or you just fancy taking a dip at one of the many beautiful beaches or coves nearby…you really don’t have to travel far.
+It’s great at Mellingey, but if you’re fond of sand dunes & salty air with quaint little villages here and there; or you fancy a dip at one of the many beautiful beaches nearby, you really don’t have to travel far.

 Just 5 miles from Mellingey, a beautifully sheltered harbour beach, in the small village of Polkerris, which overlooks St Austell Bay.
 It has a stone quay providing shelter, just two miles west of Fowey.